ember-learn/ember-blog/source/2020-07-29-ember-3-20-released.md

 ---

 For more details on the changes in Ember CLI 3.20 and detailed upgrade instructions, please review the [Ember CLI 3.20.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v3.20.0).

 ## Thank You!

-As a community-driven open-source project with an ambitious scope, each of these releases serve as a reminder that the Ember project would not have been possible without your continued support.
+As a community-driven open-source project with an ambitious scope, each of these releases serves as a reminder that the Ember project would not have been possible without your continued support.
 We are extremely grateful to our contributors for their efforts.